 Specific secondary or associated conditions and complications

-Severe scoliosis can lead to skin breakdown (rib rubbing on pelvis), problematic fit for seating, aesthetic concerns and pulmonary compromise due to restrictive lung disease.
+Severe scoliosis can lead to a variety of secondary complications.
+These can include skin breakdown (ex. skin between ribs rubbing on the pelvis), difficulty with hygiene, decreased ability to perform ADLs, aesthetic concerns, and pulmonary compromise due to restrictive lung disease.

 Evaluation should include the following elements:

-- Past medical and surgical history may reveal renal, cardiac, or multisystem abnormalities that correlate to a syndrome or congenital condition.
+- Past medical and surgical history may reveal renal, cardiac, or multisystem abnormalities that correlate to a syndrome.

-- Pain or nighttime pain may be associated with an underlying pathologic condition such as spondylolisthesis, Scheuermann kyphosis, syringomyelia, tethered cord, intraspinal tumor, etc. Complaints of pain must be distinguished between mild or fatigue-related pain versus severe pathologic pain, whichrequires further evaluations such as MRI or bone scan.
-Pain is not commonly associated with idiopathic scoliosis.
+- Pain or nighttime pain may be associated with an underlying pathologic condition such as spondylolisthesis, Scheuermann kyphosis, syringomyelia, tethered cord, intraspinal tumor, etc. Complaints of pain must be distinguished between mild or fatigue-related pain versus severe pathologic pain, which requires further evaluations such as MRI or bone scan.

-- Weakness, sensory changes, gait abnormalities, radiating pain, bowel or bladder control changes and other neurologic symptoms suggest intraspinal pathology such as syringomyelia, tethered cord, tumor, etc.4
+- Weakness, sensory changes, bowel or bladder control changes and other neurologic symptoms .13

 - Skin markings (café-au-lait spots, hyper- or hypopigmentation, signs of neurofibromatosis, dysraphic signs, etc.)

-- Limb length, trunk shape, balance, symmetry of shoulder height, scapular position, waist shape, pelvic tilt, and chest cage deviation
+- Trunk shape, balance, symmetry of shoulder height, scapular position, waist shape, pelvic tilt, and chest cage deviation

-- Adam forward-bend test assesses for rib and paraspinal deviation.
+- Adams forward-bend test assesses rib and paraspinal deviation.
 Performed by having the patient bend forward at the waist with the knees straight.
 Any asymmetry should be noted as upper thoracic, midthoracic, thoracolumbar and lumbar.